 Despite different competitions, as explained above, the popularity of WordPress continues to surge in the last few months.

-For now, there is no Content Management System(CMS) that can match WordPress’s popularity.
+For now, there is no Content Management System(CMS) that can match WordPress’s market share.

 Shopify, with a market share of 3.5%, holds the second most popular position.

-To use WordPress on mobile is free, but if you prefer to use it on a personal computer, it will require web hosting, which needs a considerable amount of payment.
+WordPress on mobile is free, but if you prefer to use it on a personal computer, it will require web hosting, which costs a considerable amount of money.

-On the other hand, you don’t need to empty your bank account creating a website on WordPress.
+On the other hand, you don’t need to break the bank creating a website on WordPress.

-Most people use WordPress because of its simplicity, low charges, and numerous plugins.
+Most people use WordPress because of its simplicity, free usage, and numerous plugins.

-Yes, they do; you would be surprised by the number of reputable brands using WordPress for their online presence.
+Yes, they do; you would be surprised at the number of reputable brands using WordPress for their online presence.